Andrettin/Wyrmsun/readme.txt

 * Items
 - Fixed an issue which caused an item to lose its name after loading a saved game.
+- Added Horn item type (graphics by Leo).
+The horn can be equipped in the offhand slot, for any unit using a one-handed weapon (including ranged ones such as the dwarven Scout).
+As with rings and amulets, horns always have a magic affix.
+- Added Gjall (unique horn).

 * Miscellaneous
 - Added Stone Pile (graphics by Jinn), which can be harvested for stone.
 It occasionally drops when buildings which cost stone are destroyed.